Treasurer extends instant asset write-off

 “We’ve flattened the curve and people are getting back to work, and we want businesses to get back to doing what they do best – growing, innovating and hiring people across the economy.”

+“While measures to help reverse the collapse in business investment are desperately needed, the Morrison government has poorly timed and badly implemented this policy from day one,” shadow treasurer Jim Chalmers said.

+“Scott Morrison and Josh Frydenberg failed to act when business investment was crashing in the months before the fires and the virus, and then announced this policy just before shutting down large parts of the economy.”

-The instant asset write-off, which took effect in March, applies to businesses with annual turnovers of up to $500 million, up from $50 million.
+The expanded instant asset write-off took effect in March and applies to businesses with annual turnovers of up to $500 million, up from $50 million.

 Assets can be new or second hand, and must be used or installed by December 31.